opencv/opencv/modules/imgproc/doc/filtering.rst

 Normally, the function is not called directly.
-It is used inside :func:`FilterEngine` and
-:func:`copyMakeBorder` to compute tables for quick extrapolation.
+It is used inside :cpp:func:`FilterEngine` and :cpp:func:`copyMakeBorder` to compute tables for quick extrapolation.

 See Also:
-:func:`FilterEngine`,
-:func:`copyMakeBorder`
+:cpp:func:`FilterEngine`,
+:cpp:func:`copyMakeBorder`

 .. index:: boxFilter

 boxFilter
 -------------
-.. c:function:: void boxFilter( const Mat& src, Mat& dst, int ddepth,                Size ksize, Point anchor=Point(-1,-1),                bool normalize=true,                int borderType=BORDER_DEFAULT )
+.. cpp:function:: void boxFilter( InputArray src, OutputArray dst, int ddepth, Size ksize, Point anchor=Point(-1,-1), bool normalize=true, int borderType=BORDER_DEFAULT )

     Smoothes an image using the box filter.